Sokoto Sultanate Council: Commerce

 Over eighty percent (80%) of the inhabitants of Sokoto practice one form of agriculture or another.
 They produce such crops as millet, guinea corn, maize, rice, potatoes, cassava, groundnuts and beans for subsistence and produce wheat, cotton and vegetables for cash.
 Local crafts such as blacksmithing, weaving, dyeing, carving and leather work also play an important role in the economic life of the people of Sokoto; as a result different areas like Makera, Marina, Takalmawa and Majema have become important.
 Sokoto is also one of the fish producing areas of the country.
 Thus, a large number of people along the river basin engage in fishing.

 Sokoto is equally endowed with natural and mineral resources.
 Agro-allied industries using cotton, groundnut, sorghum, gum, maize, rice, wheat, sugar cane, cassava, gum Arabic and tobacco as raw materials can be established in the area.
 Large scale farming can also be practiced in the state using irrigation water from Goronyo Dam, Lugu, Kalmalo, Wammakko and Kwakwazo lakes, among others.

 Minerals such as kaolin, gypsum, limestone, laterite, red mills, phosphate both yellow and green, shade clay and sand are available in commercial quantities.
 Mineral based industries using these raw materials could be established in the state.
 The Sokoto cement factory, located in Wamakko, is a typical example.

 The absence of the tse-tse fly on the open grassland benefits both wild and domestic animals.
 Sokoto ranks second in livestock production in the country's animal population of well over eight million.

-The availability of this economic potential provides good investment opportunities, particularly in agro-allied industries such as flour mills, tomatoe processing, sugar refining, textiles, glue, tanning, fish canning, etc.
+The availability of this economic potential provides good investment opportunities, particularly in agro-allied industries such as flour mills, tomato processing, sugar refining, textiles, glue, tanning, fish canning, etc.